voie420/nextjs-barcode-scanner/README.md

 ⚠️ This project is a proof of concept and is not intended for immediate production use.
 It serves as a starting point, offering guidance on how you can develop something similar.

+⚠️ iOS devices restrict activities that don't use HTTPS, which means it won't function properly during development testing.

 ⚠️ This project is free for everyone to use without the need for credit.
 However, please refrain from distributing it.

 ## Settings